AdobeDocs/commerce-operations.en/help/upgrade/resources/recommended-upgrade-paths-2022.md

 - Better developer experience and tooling
 - Ability to more deeply integrate with other Adobe Experience Cloud applications

-To provide our merchants with more flexibility when planning their upgrade to 2.4.4 or higher, we recently updated our [2022 release schedule](https://devdocs.magento.com/release/), extended the 2.3 End of Support (EOS) date, and announced new extended support options for select versions of our software.
-For more information on these updates, please refer to our blog.
+To provide our merchants with more flexibility when planning upgrades, we recently updated the Adobe Commerce [release schedule](../../release/schedule.md), extended the 2.3 End of Support (EOS) date, and announced new extended support options for select versions of our software.
+For more information on these updates, see [Expanded support for Adobe Commerce](https://business.adobe.com/blog/the-latest/adobe-announces-expanded-support).

-The following are Adobe Commerce-recommended paths to 2.4.4 or later to keep your site secure and performant while upgrading to one of the latest verions.
+The following are Adobe Commerce-recommended upgrade paths to keep your site secure and performant while upgrading to one of the latest versions.

 ## Upgrading from versions 2.3.6 and lower